Inventoryframework/inventoryframework.github.io/Introduction/FirstSteps/ActivatingTheComponent.md

 The component can not be stopped while its <span style="color:slateblue">**Listeners**</span> array is not empty, which is used for multiplayer.

 If your games memory usage is tight, it might be worthwhile trying to call <span style="color:brown">**StopComponent**</span>, but the above points must be kept in mind.

+What might be worthwhile for you to optimize would be to try and clean up any widgets and object references the component is holding onto.
+That is most often the root of any performance issues after activating a component with a lot of items.